 Today, Assemblies of God missionaries provide help, encouragement and many other forms of assistance to national churches in the Czech Republic.
-The Apostolic Church reports the following statistics for the Czech Republic: 80 ministers, 35 churches and preaching points, 4,354 members and adherents, and one Bible school with an extension program totaling 70 students.
+The Apostolic Church reports the following statistics for the Czech Republic: 80 ministers, 53 churches and more than 50 preaching points, 3,772 members and approximately 5,000 adherents, and one Bible school with an extension program totaling 70 students.

 Additional Facts About The Czech Republic

 Ethnic Groups: Czech (94 percent), Slovak (three percent)